Evelyn Nesbit: Press response

 As early as the morning following the murder, news coverage became both chaotic and single-minded, and ground forward with unrelenting momentum.
+The press coverage of the subsequent legal proceedings was so intense that during the 1915 sanity hearing, Justice Hendricks threatened newspaper editors directly with contempt of court, telling reporters in open court: "The trial of this case in the newspapers must stop.
+If any newspapers print anything else regarding the evidence that is going to be brought out in this case I will send for the editors and punish them for contempt."
 A person, a place, or event, no matter how peripheral to the killing of White, was seized on by reporters and hyped as newsworthy copy.
 Facts were thin, but sensationalist reportage was plentiful in the heyday of yellow journalism.
 One week after the killing, the film Rooftop Murder was released for public viewing at the nickelodeon theaters, having been rushed into production by Thomas Edison.

 The hard-boiled male reporters of the yellow press were bolstered by a contingent of female counterparts, christened "Sob Sisters" or "The Pity Patrol".
 Initially, female spectators were allowed in to witness the proceedings.
 When the case came to trial, the judge banned women from the courtroom – excepting Thaw family members and the female news reporters there on "legitimate business".

 Female reporters wrote human interest pieces, emphasizing sentiment and melodrama.
-They were less sympathetic to Nesbit than Thaw.
+They were less sympathetic to Nesbit than they were to Thaw.
 Nixola Greeley-Smith wrote of Nesbit: "I think that she was sold to one man [White] and later sold herself to another [Thaw]."
 In an article titled "The Vivisection of a Woman's Soul", Greeley-Smith described Nesbit's unmaidenly revelations as she testified on the stand: "Before her audience of many hundred men, young Mrs. Thaw was compelled to reveal in all its hideousness every detail of her association with Stanford White after his crime against her."